 - Real-Time Weather Conditions: Indoor and outdoor temperature, humidity, wind speed, direction, UV, light intensity, barometric pressure trends, and rain totals

-AcuRite is the only U.S.-based weather station brand to sell directly to the Canadian market, so its prices are in line with others in our list of best home weather stations in Canada.
-The Atlas is their top-of-the-line station and is much better than what you might find at your local home improvement store.
-We tested the Atlas right when released and found it to be a decent station overall, although the HP2551 and HP2553 are generally more accurate.
+AcuRite is the only U.S.-based weather station brand to sell directly to the Canadian market, so its prices align with others in our list of best home weather stations in Canada.
+The Atlas is their top-of-the-line station and is much better than you might find at your local home improvement store.
+When released, we tested the Atlas and found it a decent station.
+Overall, the HP2551 and HP2553 are generally more accurate.

 Like the HP2551 and HP2553, the AcuRite Atlas can connect with additional sensors using the included AcuRite Access base unit.
-This package does not come with a display, but you can view everything from the MyAcuRite app, one of our favourites for UI.
+This package does not have a display, but you can view everything from the MyAcuRite app, one of our favourites for UI.
 It’s super easy to use.
-However, its accuracy issues prevent us from truly calling this one of the best home weather stations in Canada.
+However, its accuracy issues prevent us from truly calling this one of Canada’s best home weather stations.